Summer 2016 College for Kids

 The Reading and Writing Experience

 This program is designed to enrich and enhance your child's reading and writing skills.
 They will build their fluency and comprehension skills.
 The class will also focus on the four basic writing styles: narrative, expository, descriptive and informative.
 We will journey through the writing process with an array of exciting projects.
-Come and join the fun!

 Study Skills-How to Get that “A”: Students focus on skills needed to be successful in class.
 Interesting skill-building activities will be used to improve student achievement in the areas of note taking, paragraph and report writing, summarizing, reading comprehension, test taking and vocabulary building.
 These skills will greatly enhance your child’s success throughout their future school years.
 This will be a fun, fast-paced class designed to raise your child’s study, writing and test-taking skills.